-Nicole Heaston completed her Masters Degree in Voice at the Cincinnati Conservatory of Music and received her undergraduate degree in music at the University of Akron.
+Nicole Heaston completed her Master’s Degree in Voice at the Cincinnati Conservatory of Music and received her undergraduate degree in music at the University of Akron.
 She is a distinguished graduate of Houston Grand Opera’s Butler Studio.

-Ms. Heaston begins the 2022-23 season with the long-awaited world premiere of Mazzoli/Vavrek’s The Listeners at Den Norkse Opera, in which she sings the central role of Claire Devon.
-She sings Amore in a new production of Gluck’s Orfeo ed Euridice with San Francisco Opera, later returning to the city for her role debut as Melissa in Handel’s Amadigi di Gaula with Philharmonia Baroque, and also sings performances of Countess Almaviva in Mozart’s Le nozze di Figaro with Houston Grand Opera.
+Ms. Heaston began the 2022-23 season with the long-awaited world premiere of Mazzoli/Vavrek’s The Listeners at Den Norkse Opera, in which she sang the central role of Claire Devon.
+She appeared as Amore in a new production of Gluck’s Orfeo ed Euridice with San Francisco Opera, later returning to the city for her role debut as Melissa in Handel’s Amadigi di Gaula with Philharmonia Baroque, and also bowed in performances of Countess Almaviva in Mozart’s Le nozze di Figaro with Houston Grand Opera.
 She concluded the season with her first career performances of Samuel Barber’s Vanessa, notching a great success at Charleston’s Spoleto Festival USA.

 The soprano’s 2021-22 season included returns to San Francisco Opera, singing Despina in a new production of Così fan tutte, Houston Grand Opera, singing the role of Liù in Turandot and hosting the company’s Giving Voice concert, and Houston Ballet as the featured soloist for Of Blessed Memory.
 She also sang further performances of Liù with Maryland Lyric Opera at Strathmore.